 There is no substitute for experience and agronomic knowledge to provide the best recommendations.
 Please consult a crop consultant, farm adviser, NRCS agent or extension agent for more specific advice on proper soil moisture management.
-A list of crop consultants that specialize in irrigation management can be found on our website at:
+A list of crop consultants that specialize in irrigation management can be found here.

 Suggested placement depths for IRROMETER and WATERMARK Sensors - The following are suggested placement depths for various crops based on deep, well drained soils.
 In lighter or shallow soils, place instrument accordingly or set them at an angle.
 With drip or trickle irrigation 12" and 24" depths are recommended, with an added 36" instrument for deeply rooted crops.